mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

 ## Prestashop

 PrestaShop is a free, open source e-commerce solution.
+More information about PrestaShop can be found here.

 ![MAMP](PrestaShop.png)

-*  **Name of the blog:**
+*  **Name of the shop:**
-   Name your blog.
+   Name your shop.

 *  **First Name:**
    Your first name.